bacoords/block-theme/src/scss/README.md

 ### Improved Performance

 Regardless of how many times a module is included in a partial, it only gets loaded _once_ during the compilation process, this speeds up the compiling process, reduces conflicts, and avoids duplications.
 This is especially noticeable as your styles grow more complex and have a bigger codebase.

+## You can still use Bootstrap if you want to

+Unlike Understrap, Tangent doesn't include Bootstrap out of the box, and strives to help you create lean styles that work in concert with WordPress Core and the new Block Editor.
+However, you can still import Bootstrap into Tangent if you prefer, or any other CSS Framework that catches your eye.
+Use the tools that make the most sense for your specific project.